Table of Contents

 Temporary hourly fill-in employees may be retained to fill in for regular or part-time bargaining unit employees, backfilling while a recruitment is in process or to fill in when a bargaining unit employee is absent for reasons such as leave of absence, illness, parental; such fill-in employee’s tenure is not to exceed six (6) calendar months.
 Such temporary hourly fill-in employees shall not displace bargaining unit work and/or positions, other than as specified herein.
 Open positions are absolutely limited to a six months tenure and no exceptions shall apply; a temp who is later hired in the same open position shall be credited for their time serving as an hourly fill in employee, and will not be required to restart the six months probationary period.

-Based on current budget and strategic priorities, the Employer will work to maintain a recurring, temporary fellowship opportunity that will be paid hourly and last 4 months in duration.
+Based on current budget and strategic priorities, the Employer will work to maintain a recurring fellowship.
 The fellow will report to a supervising editor in the newsroom.

-The Fellows and/or Interns may only perform covered work in addition to work and hours performed by bargaining unit employees and not in lieu of such hours and work.
-At no time shall Fellows and/or Interns be used to cover for absences, illnesses, or the like.
+The Fellows may only perform covered work in addition to work and hours performed by bargaining unit employees and not in lieu of such hours and work.
+The Fellow may not be used to cover for any long-term absence, illness, or time off.
+The fellowship may not last for longer than twelve (12) months.
+The Employer shall provide the Union with the name of new fellow(s) within ten (10) business days of their hire.

 Article 16 – Bona Fide Independent Contractors

 Bona fide Independent Contractors are excluded from the bargaining unit and the terms and conditions of this Agreement shall not apply.
 Independent contractors are not intended to displace bargaining unit positions.
-The Employer shall provide the Union of notice of at least thirty (30) calendar days prior to the start of work of any independent contractor.
+When possible, the Employer shall provide the Union of notice of at least thirty (30) calendar days prior to the start of work of any independent contractor.
+When notice cannot be provided at least thirty (30) calendar days prior to the start of work, the Employer shall provide notice no later than fifteen (15) calendar days after the start of work.
+Contracting may also be an appropriate agenda item for Joint Union Management Committee meetings.

 Article 17 – Professional Development